 In October of 2016, Sarah accomplished her “wildest” dreams at Race the Wild Coast, a 350km adventure race along the eastern coast of South Africa.
 Riding in the leading pack the entire time, Sarah is most proud of her horse management – allowing her first out of the vet check almost every time.
 In a 500m dash at the end of the race, she placed 3rd, only seconds behind 1st and 2nd place.
-Keep checking back for more details, as she will be in a documentary about the race due out in February 2017.
+Keep checking back for more details, as she will be in a documentary about the race.

 In August of 2014, Sarah took on the Mongol Derby – also known as the World’s Longest Horse Race.
 Due to safety concerns with her equipment, Sarah chose to withdraw in one piece and with a positive attitude, and plans to take another crack at in a few years in hopes that luck will return to her side.